Wealth taxes

 Wealth is mobile.

-The only form of wealth that isn’t mobile is land.
+The only form of wealth that isn’t mobile and can’t be hidden is land.

 Direct wealth taxes: